Monster Cookies Without Flour – A Leftover Candy Cookie Recipe

 2. To a mixer bowl, add brown sugar, white sugar, baking soda, quick oats, margarine, chopped candy, vanilla extract, white corn syrup, peanut butter and eggs.

-3. Blend on low speed until combined.
+3. Blend wire racks. on low speed until combined.

 5. Bake for approximately 10 minutes in a preheated oven.
 Do not over bake.